ricmarques/moon/README.md

  1. There is special scavenger hunt in place, that once solved, will make someone rich. ~50000 EXPs rich.
  1. There are about ~20 angels with 25000 EXPs each to invest.
 This is the new jury.
  1. By the end of the projects presentations (30 minutes later) we will take a full snapshop of the Blockchain and run our scripts on it.
 The block number used to calculate the final results will be made public.
- 1. The 10 projects with more EXP invested on them by then, will win the Pixels Camp hackathon and get prizes.
+ 1. The 10 projects with more EXP invested on them by then, will win the Pixels Camp hackathon and get the prizes.
  1. The EXPs invested in all the projects will be part of a big pot controlled by the organization.
  1. The investors that put money in the 10 winning projects, including their own team members, will receive all the EXPs in the big pot.
  1. Each winning investor will get a proportion of the total EXPs invested in the project and their personal investment.